 What was the biggest obstacle you had to overcome while organising your dream wedding?

 The biggest obstacle was setting up the guest list.
 We would have loved to invite everyone!
 It worked out perfectly in the end!
 Having the wedding at our home in Stellenbosch limited the amount of guests we could accommodate.

 Just choose one and move on!
 It seems like brides tend to change their minds quite often!
 It saves a lot of time to tick something off on your list and move on to the next thing.

 Any hints for other brides on how to keep your wedding budget friendly?

 To keep our wedding budget friendly, we chose friends and family to help out with the special day.
 To cut costs we did our own stationery.
 My mother and some friends helped to do the flowers and set the tables the day before.
-Most of the flowers were Garden Roses that my mother had picked during the week.
+Most of the flowers were garden roses that my mother had picked during the week.
 We had no venue costs, which was a great way to save costs although we had to hire in all the decor.
 It was very personal to have it at home.
-Many off the vendors were friends or family, which mostly had rates to accommodate friends.
+Many of the vendors were friends or family, who had rates to accommodate friends.

 Did your wedding preparations include any DIY projects?